Home » Water Filtration » RO Filtration » WHAT IS DESALINATION & HOW DOES IT WORK?

 How Much Does a Desalination Plant Cost?

 The cost of a desalination plant depends on the size of the plant.
-A smaller, 2.5 MGD (million gallons per day) will cost more than $32 million to build.
-However, a larger plant that can clean up to 100 million gallons per day will cost at least $700 million.
+A smaller, 2.5 MGD (million gallons per day) plant can cost more than $32 million to build.
+However, a larger plant that can clean up to 100 million gallons daily will often cost at least $700 million.

 For a technology that is relatively new and not as efficient as we would like, it’s difficult to convince government officials and local benefactors to fund new desalination plants.